West Nile Virus

 Update July 17, 2019: The Hamilton County Public Health Department says recently trapped mosquitoes have tested positive for West Nile virus. – WKRC-Cincinnati

 Mosquitoes are an annoying part of summer that can certainly put a damper on outdoor activities.
 Plus, some mosquitoes can carry bacteria, parasites, or viruses that can cause diseases in humans.
 One of the more widely publicized diseases that is spread by mosquitoes AND found in the Midwest, is West Nile Virus (WNV).
-Because of that, here is some useful information about West Nile Virus to keep yourself, your family, and your pets safe this summer.
+Because of that, here is some useful information about West Nile Virus to keep yourself, your family, and your pets safe this summer from mosquito-related diseases.